quantummasterbarcelonacode/qiskit-fall-fest-2025/notebooks/README.md

 - `basic_intro`: where you will find reference notebooks for initialization, and help.

-- `challenges`: where you will find the notebooks, for the challenges to do.
+- `challenges`: where you will find the notebooks, for the challenges to do (public the 25th Oct)

-If problems with installation, try `Notebook0_QFFMQST.ipynb` from `basic_intro/notebooks_with_no_corrections`.
+If problems with installation, try `hello_world.ipynb` from `basic_intro`.